-The Punjab Government has upgraded more than 1200 schools claiming that this upgrade was without spending any penny.
-Among these schools, 606 are girls and 621 are boys schools.
+The Punjab Govt upgrades more than 1200 schools claiming that this upgrade was without spending any penny.
+Among these schools, 606 are girls and 621 are boys’ schools.

-The 3933 additional classrooms in elementary schools will be utilized for secondary classes, he added.
-He assured that additional teaching staff will not be transferred anywhere and they will continue to serve in the same schools.
+He added that the 3933 additional classrooms in elementary schools will be utilized for secondary classes, he added.
+He assured us that additional teaching staff will not be transferred anywhere and they will continue to serve in the same schools.
 Thus, the government has saved Rs16 billion by utilizing available resources.

 The CM announced that more than one lakh students will benefit from up-gradation of elementary schools to secondary level.
 The elementary schools, consisting of nine classrooms and six teachers, will be upgraded and the secondary schools will be upgraded to higher secondary level in the second phase, he added.

 Murad Raas said that SOPs for schools are being devised.
 The students will be given masks.
 Handwashing arrangements and availability of sanitizers will also be ensured in schools, he added.
 Meanwhile, PEF partner schools’ 50 per cent dues, up to the month of May, have already been paid.